 It’s a one-pot wonder.

-Skillets and braisers move safely from stovetop to oven—to bake, broil, sear, sauté and serve.
+Versa Skillets move safely from stovetop to oven—to bake, broil, sear, sauté and serve.

 I now only use Xtrema cookware, because I have to always support my non chemical life.

 First off, let me start by saying that it’s important to understand how big a 12” pan is...because I didn’t and was very surprised when it came.
 I don’t plan for this pan to ever really leave my stove.
 I make every meal for my family at home, mostly organic and always real, wholesome food.
 Why would I want that to go to waste after it’s cooked in a toxic pan?
 Xtrema is the best non-toxic option out there.
 Every other pan I have researched leaches some sort of something (even expense cast iron, look it up!) but ceramic does not.
 The only 2 negatives to this pan is that it has the potential to break and that scrambled eggs are a pain in the butt to cook, but I knew both of those things before purchasing.
 I also replaced my smaller pots with this and have used it to boil pasta and veggies.
 If you’re looking for something BIG, versatile, and, most importantly, non toxic, I highly recommend this pan!